caramirezal/machineLearningCourseraProject/README.md

 # Machine Learning Coursera Project

 Contain the project of the Machine Learning class of Data Science Coursera specialization.
 The test consist on applying machine learning techniques to predict body exercise patterns based on accelerometers of several comercial devices.

-You can see the full implementation <a href="https://caramirezal.github.io/dataScience/machineLearningCourseraProject.html">here</a>.
+<b>Please visit the full implementation <a href="https://caramirezal.github.io/dataScience/machineLearningCourseraProject.html">here</a>. </b>

 The next code implements a random forest to the body activity data.
 The data is partitioned to 80/20 in train/test of the total observations.
-A 5 cross fold iin the train set was performed to train the algorithm and 45 trees were constructed.
+A 5 cross fold in the train set was performed to train the algorithm and 45 trees were constructed.
 Then a confusion matrix was constructed for testing to calculate the model accuracy.